ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 - Organizations with colocation facilities near {{site.data.keyword.cloud_notm}} PoPs or data centers.
 - Network service providers that deliver circuits to customers or other data centers.
 - Highly sensitive data or mission-critical applications that require maximum security and performance.
-- Organizations that need fine-grained control over routing and traffic management. {{site.data.keyword.dl_short}} dedicated is ideal for moderate to high-bandwidth needs.
+- Organizations that need fine-grained control over routing and traffic management. {{site.data.keyword.dl_short}} Dedicated is ideal for moderate to high-bandwidth needs.

 {{site.data.keyword.dl_short}} Dedicated use cases include: